Harvard-IACS/2021-AC215/content/pages/faq.md

 # Auditors
 - **Can I audit this course?**<br/>
   This course is based on frequent interactions among teaching staff and students.
-Given the nature of the class and remote teaching, our policy is not to allow auditors.
+Given the nature of the class, our policy is not to allow auditors.